 I hadn’t been to Centre Island since I was a kid, so I was thrilled to go back with my mom and my own kids, and the day was even more fantastic than I expected.

 Our day started off with a thrill, because my kids love riding the GO Train.
 Right now, the GO Train has a special Kids GO Free, I love it too!
 We boarded at Burlington Station and made our way to Union, where we met Grandma.
 The short 5-minute walk from Union Station to Jack Layton Ferry Terminal is easy and full of big-city sights and sounds, but the Ferry ride to Centre Island is the absolute best.
 It’s only about 10 minutes long, but that’s way too short.
 The views of the Toronto skyline and Lake Ontario are picturesque and the lake breeze is invigorating.

 Taking The Ferry To Centre Island Is One of The Best Parts

 The best advice I can give you for this leg of our journey is to pre-buy your ferry tickets.
 The lines to buy at the terminal were long, and we walked up to the ticket gate like Beyonce – immediate access y’all!
 But don’t stress, everyone gets a seat, which seems impossible, but we were the final 4 passengers on a return ferry, and we still had seats.

 The Rides at Centreville Amusement Park

 Once we got to Centre Island, we let the kids take the wheel!
 The girls grabbed a map of the park and planned our route to their favourite rides.
-Our first stop was the Bumble Bee Ride and then the classic Antique Cars.
+The first stops were the Bumble Bee Ride and the classic Antique Cars.
 What’s your favourite ride?